 Use this knowledge to target advertisements to those people when they search for restaurants on Google.
 You can do that by using Google AdWords.
 The Academy for Ads is where you will gain new digital skills, create new awareness and learn how you can succeed with Google Ads.
 This will allow you to create ads that appear on Google as well as have ads pop-up on other websites when your potential buyer is browsing the internet.
 Google Analytics will then help you measure your conversion rate to see what is working and what is not.
 Hello, future!

 Nothing is better for a business than keeping a great relationship with your target market.
 Make surveys and interview your top customers to discover what they love and what their biggest pain point is for your line of business.
 There are plenty of free survey tools, like Survey Money, that you can use to get answers to your business questions.

 This will help you stay in line with your current customers and help you gain new ones.
 Don’t forget to confirm who your target market is with Google Analytics.
 Remember, Google Analytics can show you who is searching for you and through what medium they are finding you.

 4. Outline a hiring plan.

 Many small businesses feel that hiring new employees is one of their biggest challenges.
 Take time to campaign your open position on social sites like Indeed or LinkedIn.
 Learn new interview questions to ask, like the Behavioral Event question, and what personality traits and skills to look for in your ideal candidate.

 Just because the perfect candidate agreed to join your team doesn’t mean that they are planning on staying for the long run.
 Make sure to have seamless employee onboarding to present your company as professional and organized to the new employee.
-Check out three ways to implement employee onboarding that increases retention.

 5. Hold weekly brainstorming sessions with your team.